Training structure

 Faculty of Science

-Qualitative survey methods in the social sciences
+Qualitative research methods in social sciences

 ECTS